 Heron (Machatz 1) is a medium-altitude long-endurance (MALE) unmanned air vehicle (UAV) system primarily designed to perform strategic reconnaissance and surveillance operations.

-It is designed and manufactured by Israel Aerospace Industries (IAI) at its Malat division, Israel, in partnership with the Canadian company MacDonald, Dettwiler and Associates (MDA).
+It is manufactured by Israel Aerospace Industries (IAI) at its Malat division, Israel, in partnership with the Canadian company MacDonald, Dettwiler and Associates (MDA).
 The Australian Department of Defence (DoD) awarded the Heron systems contract to MDA.

 Heron advanced UAV system

 The advanced system offers fully automated take-off and landing, even under adverse weather conditions.
 Flying at a height of 30,000ft, Heron provides its operators with real-time information on enemy battlefields by performing surveillance and target acquisition over large areas.